 Fluid flow and shear stress have previously been reported to promote proper intestinal cell differentiation, formation of villus-like 3D structures and enhanced intestinal barrier function.

-Our gut-on-chip system made of BEOnChip microfluidic chips coupled to pressure controllers offers a way to control the microenvironment of in vitro cultured intestinal epithelium that is closer to the physiological state.
+Our gut-on-chip system made of BEOnChip microfluidic chips coupled to pressure controllers offers a way to control and mimic the microenvironment of in vitro cultured intestinal epithelium that is closer to the physiological state.